AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Observations and Data

 \subsection{SDSS-IV MaNGA Survey}

-The SDSS-IV MaNGA survey collects optical spectroscopic IFU data for nearby galaxies \citep{BundyMaNGA, BlantonSDSSIV}.
+The Sloan Digital Sky Survey IV (SDSS-IV) MaNGA survey collects optical spectroscopic IFU data for nearby galaxies \citep{BundyMaNGA, BlantonSDSSIV}.
 In data release 16 (DR16), observations were reported for 4621 unique galaxies in the redshift range $0.01\,{<}\,z\,{<}\,0.15$.
 The MaNGA survey uses the BOSS spectrograph on the 2.5\,m SDSS telescope at the Apache Point Observatory, which provides a wavelength coverage from 3600\,--\,10300\,\AA\ \citep{SmeeBOSS, DroryMaNGA}.
 MaNGA observations are made with integral field units that vary from 19 to 127 fibers.
-Each optical fiber subtends $\sim\,2$\,arcsec on the sky, and a spaxel size of 0.5\,arcsec is reported in the resulting data cubes \citep{LawDRP}.
+Each optical fiber subtends $\sim\,2$\,arcsec on the sky, and a spaxel size of 0.5\,arcsec is reported in the resulting data cubes, corresponding to a physical distance of ${\sim}\,0.1$\,--\,$1$\,kpc over the MaNGA redshift range \citep{LawDRP}.
 Observations are calibrated, then reduced with the MaNGA Data Reduction Pipeline (DRP; \citealt{LawDRP}) before physical properties are derived with the MaNGA Data Analysis Pipeline (DAP; \citealt{WestfallDAP}).
-The MaNGA galaxy target selection criteria were developed to maximize S/N, spatial resolution, and sample size, while maintaining a flat log-stellar mass distribution.
+The MaNGA galaxy target selection criteria were developed to maximize the signal-to-noise ratio (S/N), spatial resolution, and sample size, while maintaining a flat $\log($stellar mass$)$ distribution.